tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 ## Design

-I've been a product designer for many years, and I still get a real buzz from being hands on.
+I've been a product designer for 10+ years.
+I get a buzz from being hands on as part of a cross-functonal product team.

 As a designer, I join the dots between complex problems and outcomes in a kind, open and deeply collaborative way.
+I'm a hands on researcher and content designer, too.
 Below are a few case studies.

 <div class="feature-block" markdown="1">